FCE Speaking

 A woman working on a laptop seems concerned or facing a difficult taskA man in hi-viz jacket pouring concrete out of a big tube that he holds over his shoulder

-Candidate A: Both pictures here show people at work, but the nature of their activity is very different.
-The lady in the picture on the left is facing a difficult creative task, judging by her body language and the images on her laptop screen.
+Candidate A: Both pictures here show people at work, but the nature of their activities is very different.
+The lady in the picture on the left is facing a difficult creative task, judging by her body language and the blank sheet of paper.
 In contrast, the man in the second photo does a very physically demanding job at something that looks like a construction site.

 While the man’s job is fairly straightforward, it can be very dangerous to his health and well-being.
 The woman’s task here seems to be rather tricky, as she appears to be stuck with the task.
 Undeniably, both jobs can be very stressful.